Get all the latest data for Rotterdam

 What are the exact steps to buy property in Rotterdam right now?

-You do not need to be physically present in Rotterdam for the purchase, as most foreign buyers sign through a power of attorney, though your notary will set specific identity verification and anti-money laundering requirements.
+You do not always need to be physically present in Rotterdam, because many foreign buyers sign through a notarial power of attorney, although identity checks and bank compliance still need planning.

 We have a document entirely dedicated to the whole buying process our pack about properties in Rotterdam.